 Visit the Mountains

-If you are in Rio, you couldn’t possibly miss visiting the iconic statue of Christ the Redeemer on Corcovado Mountain.
-Rising 2,330 feet above the city, the tranquil 20-minute tram ride up to the statue, unfolds 360 degree scenery of breathtaking views, including the beautiful Tijuca National Park.
+When in in Rio, you couldn’t possibly miss visiting the iconic statue of Christ the Redeemer on Corcovado Mountain.
+Rising 2,330 feet above the city, the tranquil 20-minute tram ride up to the statue unfolds 360-degree scenery of breathtaking views, including the beautiful Tijuca National Park.
 Once at the top, get a closer look of the gargantuan structure, a symbol of Brazil’s independence from Portugal and one of the New Seven Wonders of the World in 2007.
 The best time to go is in the early morning when the sky is still clear.

 Some Sugar and Spice